 - announce a new product or service;

-- drive traffic to your online store;
+- drive traffic to your ecommerce store;

-- increase awareness of your business or brand;
+- increase awareness of your brand;

 - improve your public image.